Mérida, Yucatán: Sports

 The Leones de Yucatán baseball team has played in the Mexican League since 1954 (with two interrputions), where it has won five championships.
 The Parque Kukulcán Alamo has been its home stadium since 1982.

 The Venados F.C. currently plays in the Liga de Expansión MX, the second-tier soccer league, with home games at the Estadio Carlos Iturralde.

 The Mayas de Yucatán basketball team played at the Liga Nacional de Baloncesto Profesional from 2006 to 2008.
 Its homes games were played at the Gimnasio Polifuncional.

 Other sports facilities include the Poliforum Zamna and the Complejo Deportivo La Inalámbrica.

 The city is home to the Mérida Marathon, held each year since 1986.

+The city is a host for women's tennis tournament, Merida Open Akron.
+The Merida Open Akron, founded in 2023, has made the move from a WTA 250 event to WTA 500.

+Mérida and Cancún co-hosted the 2026 U-15 Baseball World Cup.
+The Mérida venue was at Parque Kukulcán Alamo.